Umuzi-org/tech-department/content/projects/kotlin/constraint-layout-using-layout-editor/_index.md

 ### ConstraintLayout

-A `ConstraintLayou`t is a `ViewGroup` that allows you to position and size child views in a flexible way.
+A `ConstraintLayout`t is a `ViewGroup` that allows you to position and size child views in a flexible way.
 A constraint layout allows you to create large, complex layouts with flat view hierarchies (no nested view groups).
 To build a constraint layout, you can use the Layout Editor to add constraints, and to drag-and-drop views.
 You don't need to edit the XML.

-`Note: ConstraintLayout is available as a support library, which is available in API level 9 and higher.`
+Note: `ConstraintLayout` is available as a support library, which is available in API level 9 and higher.

 ### Constraints